Geezeo/gzo/README.markdown

 end
 ```

-If you wish to contribute your cassettes back to the project please anonymize
+When you are finished recording you must anonymize your cassettes to strip out
-them by replacing all occurrences of your api_key and user_id with "abc123"
+your real credentials.
+Running tests without VCR_RECORD set will fail until
-and "testy" respectively.
-This will be necessary in order for further test
+you do this.

-runs to pass without setting VCR_RECORD.
+	bundle exec rake vcr:anonymize

 ### Pull requests